 CRF’s broiler research is primarily conducted at a dedicated and state of the art facility located in St. Jean-Baptiste, QC, Canada that is owned by our member La Coop fédérée.
 Some of the broiler research farm features include…..

 64 pens with a capacity of 32 to 40 birds per pens (2,048 to 2,560 birds).
 Each pen is equipped with one feeder and one drinker (plus one starter plate for days 0 to 7 of age).
 The research unit features a fully automated ventilation system, a solar wall and heated floors.
 Broilers are fed manually and ad libitum.

 - Typical trial duration is 36 days, but can be extended if necessary.

-- Per CRF’s standardization trials, the coefficient of variation allows for up to 8 treatments in order to measure a difference at 36 days of 0.03 in FCR and 2 grams in ADG.
+- Per CRF’s standardization trials, the coefficient of variation allows for up to 8 treatments with 8 replications in order to measure a difference at 36 days of 0.03 in FCR and 2 grams in ADG.

 - CRF member La Coop fédérée owns the breeder farms and hatchery.
 This allows CRF to add a treatment in the breeder farm, collect the eggs and grow-out the birds at the research farm.
 Neonatal feed treatments can be provided at the hatchery and during transportation.

 - Strains that can be used include Cobb 500, Ross 308 and Cobb Sasso.